gleday/mtp/README.md

 library(mtp)
 ```

-## Introduction
+## Why using multiple testing procedures?
-When performing a test, the probability of
+When performing a single statistical test,
-committing an error when rejecting the
+the probability of committing an error when rejecting
-null hypothesis, is bounded by \eqn{\alpha},
+the null hypothesis, is bounded by \eqn{\alpha},
 which is conventionally set at \eqn{5\%}.

 When testing multiple null hypotheses,